syhpoon/xyzcmd/doc/developer/parsers.rst

 of any error, or return anything otherwise.

 .. note::
    RegexpParser is a line-based parser.
-Thus it cannot be used to parse any non-linear multiline structures.
-BlockParser is used for it.
+Thus it is not suitable for parsing any non-linear multiline structures.
+Use BlockParser instead.

 If RegexpParser is unable to match a line within none of provided parsers, it will raise :exc:`libxyz.exceptions.ParseError`